Chromico/stormduino/README.md

 You can get the official documentation for stormduino here: https://github.com/Chromico/stormduino/blob/master/documentation.pdf

 # Certification
-As from 2020 Stormduino has the open source hardware certfication to show you that Stormduino is truely open source hardware.
+As from 2020 Stormduino has the open source hardware certfication to show you that Stormduino is truly open source hardware.

 ![picture](https://github.com/Chromico/stormduino/blob/master/oshwa-mark-stormduino.png)